MESH-Research/invenio-stats-dashboard/_sources/architecture.md.txt

 #### Scheduled aggregation of statistics

 The aggregator classes are run via a celery task, tasks.aggregate_community_record_stats.
 This task calls the `run` method of the eight aggregator classes in turn.
 These methods are run sequentially by design, to avoid race conditions, and to avoid overloading the OpenSearch domain with too many concurrent requests.
-The task is scheduled to run hourly by default, but can be configured via the `COMMUNITY_STATS_CELERYBEAT_SCHEDULE` configuration variable.
-The scheduled tasks can be disabled by setting the `COMMUNITY_STATS_SCHEDULED_TASKS_ENABLED` configuration variable to `False`.
+The task is scheduled to run hourly by default, but can be configured via the `COMMUNITY_STATS_CELERYBEAT_AGG_SCHEDULE` configuration variable.
+The scheduled tasks can be disabled by setting the `COMMUNITY_STATS_SCHEDULED_AGG_TASKS_ENABLED` configuration variable to `False`.
 (See [Configuration](#configuration) below for more information.)

 #### Aggregation task locking and catch-up limits